vijayrajpanchall/matic-docs/docs/supernets/design/consensus/polybft/protocol.md

 ## Native Bridge Integration

-PolyBFT supports an in-built bridging mechanism that enables arbitrary message passing between a Supernet (childchain) and another Proof-of-Stake blockchain (rootchain) with the help of the consensus algorithm.
+PolyBFT supports an in-built bridging mechanism that enables arbitrary message passing between a Supernet and another Proof-of-Stake blockchain (rootchain) with the help of the consensus algorithm.
 Transfers can occur without mapping, allowing users to move assets between the two chains seamlessly.

 ## Slashing